narwhalacademy/zebra-crossing/README.md

   - iOS: Settings → Privacy → Location Services
   - Android: Settings → Apps & notifications → App permissions
 - If you use smart speakers, turn off its recording function: instructions for [Google Home](https://myaccount.google.com/activitycontrols/audio) and for [Amazon Alexa](https://twitter.com/geminiimatt/status/1125611726773334017).

+#### Set up your home wifi router

+- Login to the administration and settings dashboard (check your router's instructions but it's often at http://192.168.0.1)

+- If the password to login to this dashboard is really simple, then update it.
+- Look through what devices are connected to the network right now (click around until you find the `access control`) and make sure you know what every device on the list is.
+- If you see these options, turn them off.
+Look for them under `advanced settings` or `gateway functions`:
+  - UPnP (universal plug and play)
+  - WPS (wi-fi protected setup)
+  - Remote management

 #### Other